 In interior design, programming is like detective work.
 It’s the process of gathering and analyzing information about a problem before trying to solve it with design.

 The outcome of the programming phase is a written document.
 Programming lays the groundwork for a solution later in the design phase.

-Architects William M. Peña and Steven A. Parshall distilled programming down to a five-step process in their book Problem Seeking in order to simplify the programing process:
+Architects William M. Peña and Steven A. Parshall distilled programming down to a five-step process in their book Problem Seeking to simplify the programming process:

 - Goals— What does the client want to achieve, and Why?

 - Facts— What do we know?
 What is given?

 - Concepts— How does the client want to achieve the goals?

 - Needs— How much money and space?
 What level of quality?